tmuzzin/Simple-JSON-Formatter/README.md

 This will read the file foo.json and output it pretty printed to bar.json

-Or you can just dump the out put to the terminal by leaving off the second argument
+Or you can just dump the output to the terminal by leaving off the second argument

 > python json_formatter.py foo.json